 The British (as a nation) tend to see themselves as the human rights champions of the world, and “foreign fucktards” as those who violate human rights.

-That’s otherization, explains Kathleen Taylor in her book “Cruelty”.
-If only “foreign fucktards” commit human rights violation, it follows that you, therefore, don’t.
+That’s otherization, explains Kathleen Taylor in her book “Cruelty – Human evil and the human brain”.
+If only “foreign fucktards” commit human rights violations, it follows that you, therefore, don’t.

 That it is okay to violate the human rights of “fucktards” (foreign or otherwise) is the other aspect of otherization.
 Think of the fact that any foreigner can be arrested and detained indefinitely in places like Yarl’s Wood, for example, or the British government deliberately pushing poor people and poor disabled and chronically ill people into even deeper poverty, even causing their deaths.

 I took a look at my own human rights situation in Britain.
 (Okay, make that “Portsmouth” as I did have quite a few more human rights in daily practice when I was still living in Southampton.)
 This is what my life has more or less looked like for the past ten years.

 In 2018, two anniversaries and a crucial decision loom large in the UK.
 We saw in the 70th anniversary of the NHS in July, while December 10 marks the 70th birthday of the adoption of the Universal Declaration of Human Rights by the United Nations.
 On December 11, the UK parliament will also vote on the prime minister’s EU withdrawal deal.
 The coming together of health, human rights and Brexit, raises questions of huge practical and constitutional significance.